Table of Contents

 For the best experience, we recommend to use one of the configuration editors below.

-The ‘simple editor’ lets you load and edit your Configuration File:Online editor Offline editor
+The config editor lets you load and edit your Configuration File:Online editor Offline editor

 Over-the-air editor tools

 With a CANedge2, you can perform updates over-the-air by changing the device Configuration File on your server.
-This can be done e.g. within CANcloud or via the OTA batch manager.
+This can be done e.g. in CANcloud or the OTA manager (see S3 server tools).

 Below we provide details on how to use the config editor.